 This list isn’t meant to scare you as much as show you just how many different things could be causing you pain.
-Even if you think you know the cause (perhaps you’ve been meaning to improve your posture or already know of a disease you have), it’s always important to have a doctor examine you when you’ve been experiencing noticeable and chronic pain.
+Even if you think you know the cause (perhaps you’ve been meaning to improve your posture or already known condition), it’s always important to have a doctor examine you when you’ve been experiencing noticeable acute and chronic pain.

 What Regenerative Treatments Are There?